dawn-infra-labs/dawn-secure-transport/architecture/data-flow.md

 ## 7. Session Rotation

-To prevent long-term correlation:
+To prevent long‑term correlation:

 - Keys rotate periodically (`rotation_interval = 30 minutes`)
 - Routes rotate based on risk score
-- Transport sessions may re-handshake
+- Transport sessions may re‑handshake
-- Node selection may change mid-session
+- Node selection may change mid‑session

 Rotation is transparent to the user and does not break connections.